alxdrian/Market-backend/README.md

 - DB_USER=your database user
 - DB_PASSWORD=your database password

-Remember create after an mysql database with the next tables:
+Remember create before an mysql database with the next tables:
 - Product {
   id: int
   name: varchar